-I’m happy to report that the second article in the new Open Source Expanded column of IEEE Computer was published.
+I’m happy to report that the fifth article in the new Open Source Expanded column of IEEE Computer has been published.

 Abstract: This installment of Computer’s series exploring free and open source software confronts a pressing issue, free and open source software licenses: what they are, the rights they convey, and the restrictions they impose.